aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Tennis/Report.md

 - Fully connected layer - input: 24 (state size) * 2 (number of agents) = 48 | output: 128 * 2 (number of agents) = 256
 - ReLU layer - activation function
 - Batch normalization
-- Fully connected layer - input: (256 + 2 (action size)) * 2 (num_agents) =  516 |  output: 128
+- Fully connected layer - input: (256 + 2 (action size)) * 2 (number of agents) =  516 |  output: 128
 - ReLU layer - activation function
 - Fully connected layer - input: 128 | output: 1
 - Output activation layer - tanh function

 At initialization, random weights of the source network have been copied to the target network.
 Furthermore, the learning rate for both optimizers has been set to be the same, namely 2e-4.
 Gradient in the critic network has also been clipped to control regularization and avoid overtraining.
 Apart from that, making the agent explore only at the beginning of the training (until an average reward over last 100 episodes greater than 0.025 is achieved) by adding Ornstein-Uhlenbeck noise resulted in a faster convergence.
-Finally, the algorithm has been adapted to support simultaneous training of 2 agents by adding 1 experience per agent to the replay buffer every time step and updating the network sampling 4 experiences from the buffer every time step.
+Finally, the algorithm has been adapted to support simultaneous training of 2 agents by adding 1 experience per agent to the replay buffer every time step and updating the network by sampling 4 experiences from the buffer every time step.
 As a result of this enhancements, convergence has been considerably shortened.

-Other hyperparameters tuned and used in the DDPG algorithm:
+Other hyperparameters tuned and used in the MADDPG algorithm:

 - Number of training episodes: 5000
 - Maximum steps per episode: until episode ends